 This is not a huge surprise; membership fees and packages are the largest revenue stream for coworking spaces.

 If you are using a coworking space management software like Spacial you can track the profitability of each membership plan.

-That said, a lesser but still important revenue stream is amenities fees.
+That said, a lesser-known but important revenue stream comes from amenities fees.
 In other words, you can earn extra revenue by renting out conference rooms, audio recording rooms, video call cabins, individual lockers, equipment rentals, etc.

 Location is an important factor when considering profitability, because the easier your space is to access, the easier it will be to get members to join.
 As a result, picking a rural or suburban location may negatively impact the speed at which your business becomes profitable.

 The recent success of coworking spaces has shed light on how to optimize a coworking floor plan for maximum profitability.

 Coworking businesses that offer a well-rounded space are the most successful.